 Here the convention of summation for $m,n$ is that they exhaust all numbers $-l,\,-l+1,\,\cdots,\,l-1,\,l$.
 The functions $\{T^l_{nm}\}_{m,n=-l}^l$ span the eigenspace $\Hh[l]$ of $\Delta_{G_0}$ with eigenvalue $-l(l+1)$.

-Since $\SU(2)$ can be identified the unit 3-sphere in $\mathbb{C}^2$, the functions $\{T^l_{nm}\}_{m,n=-l}^l$ are exactly the spherical harmonics on 3-sphere of degree $2l+1$.
-The spectral localization property, i.e. Corollary \ref{SpecPrd}, now becomes the well-known fact that the product of spherical harmonics of degree $p$ and $q$ is a linear combination of spherical harmonics of degree between $|p-q|$ and $p+q$, as noted after the proof of it.
-However, it should be emphasized that the Euler angle parameterization \emph{does not} coincide with the spherical coordinate parameterization of these spherical harmonics.
+Since $\SU(2)$ can be identified as the unit 3-sphere in $\mathbb{C}^2$, the functions $\{T^l_{nm}\}_{m,n=-l}^l$ are exactly the spherical harmonics on 3-sphere of degree $2l+1$.
+The spectral localization property, i.e. Corollary \ref{SpecPrd}, now becomes the well-known fact that the product of spherical harmonics of degree $p$ and $q$ is a linear combination of spherical harmonics of degree between $|p-q|$ and $p+q$.
+However, it should be emphasized that the Euler angle parameterization \emph{does not} coincide with the spherical coordinate parameterization of spherical harmonics.